Ascot Racecourse: Royal Ascot

-The Queen Anne Enclosure is Royal Ascot's premier public enclosure, granting guests access to the Parade Ring, Grandstand and Trackside Lawns.
-Guests in the Queen Anne Enclosure are also invited to participate in the daily tradition of singing around the Bandstand after racing.
-The Dress Code in the Queen Anne Enclosure is still formal, but more relaxed than that of the Royal Enclosure.
-Women must dress in a manner that befits a formal occasion and must wear a hat or fascinator at all times.
+The Queen Anne Enclosure is Royal Ascot's premier public enclosure, granting guests access to the parade ring, grandstand and trackside lawns.
+Guests in the Queen Anne Enclosure are also invited to participate in the daily tradition of singing around the bandstand after racing.
+The dress code in the Queen Anne Enclosure is still formal, but more relaxed than that of the Royal Enclosure.
+Women must dress "in a manner that befits a formal occasion" and must wear a hat or fascinator at all times.
 Gentlemen are required to wear a full-length suit with a collared shirt, tie and socks covering the ankle.

 The Windsor Enclosure offers a more informal and relaxed atmosphere.
-There is no formal Dress Code, but guests are encouraged to wear "smart daywear"—collared shirts and jackets for men, hats or fascinators for women.
+There is no formal dress code, but guests are encouraged to wear "smart daywear"—collared shirts and jackets for men, hats or fascinators for women.
 Guests in the Windsor Enclosure are the first to view the Royal Procession as the enclosure is positioned to the east of the Grandstand along the Straight Mile.
 The Village Enclosure has been a successful addition since 2017 and is located on the Heath, in the middle of the racecourse.
-This enclosure, open from the Thursday to Saturday of the Royal Meeting, offers a combination of exciting street food, al fresco dining, live music and unique views of the track and famous Ascot Grandstand.

-The Dress Code in the Village Enclosure is similar, but slightly less formal to that of the Queen Anne Enclosure, with women wearing formal daywear and a hat and men wearing jackets, full-length trousers, a tie and socks covering the ankle.
+This enclosure, open from the Thursday to Saturday of the Royal Meeting.
+The dress code is similar, but slightly less formal to that of the Queen Anne Enclosure, with women wearing formal daywear and a hat and men wearing jackets, full-length trousers, a tie and socks covering the ankle.

-The annual Royal Meeting takes place over five days, each with a unique offering of racing and atmosphere.
-The week begins on a Tuesday, with the first race traditionally being The Queen Anne Stakes.
-Two further Group 1 contests normally take place on this day, which is surely the most enjoyable for racing purists.
-The King's Stand Stakes and The St James' Palace Stakes round off the feature races on the card.
+The annual Royal Meeting takes place over five days beginning on a Tuesday, with the first race traditionally being the Queen Anne Stakes.
+Two further Group 1 contests normally take place on that day: the King Charles III Stakes and the St James' Palace Stakes round off the feature races on the card.

-The Wednesday of Royal Ascot provides a relaxed atmosphere off the track and an intense atmosphere on it, with the highlight on the card being the prestigious Group 1 Prince of Wales's Stakes, so memorably won in 2019 by superstars Crystal Ocean and Frankie Dettori.
+The highlight of Wednesday's racing is the Group 1 Prince of Wales's Stakes.

-Undoubtedly the most electric day of the Royal Meeting is Thursday, with the oldest and most prestigious race taking place – The Gold Cup staged over two-and-a-half miles, making it a stiff test for even the world's most elite long-distance horses.
-In 2020, this historic race was taken by reigning champion, Stradivarius, with jockey Frankie Dettori on board, for a third consecutive year.
-It is also the day where high fashion and millinery masterpieces take centre stage, and has been colloquially termed "Ladies Day".
+On Thursday, the oldest and most prestigious race takes place: the Gold Cup over two-and-a-half miles, making it a stiff test for horses.
+In 2020, this race was won by Frankie Dettori on Stradivarius, for a third consecutive year.
+It is also the day when high fashion takes centre stage, and has been colloquially termed "Ladies Day".